Raicelys21/comic-program/README.md

 # comic-program

-La API que se consume en esta aplicacion proviene de Comic Vine API y muestra su informacion.

-Para ejecutar la aplicación es necesario crear los archivos .env adecuados que contengan en el caso:
+The API consumed in this application comes from the Comic Vine API and displays its information.

+To run the application it is necessary to create the appropriate .env files containing in the case:

-* comicprogram: la API_KEY que se puede obtener registrandose en https://comicvine.gamespot.com/api/.
+* comicprogram: the API_KEY that can be obtained by registering at https://comicvine.gamespot.com/api/.

-* comicserver: la API_KEY y PORT, el puerto utilizado (debe ser diferente al del programa).

-Para ejecutar los programas en linea de comando lo primero es instalar npm i o npm install.
+* comicserver: the API_KEY and PORT, the port used (must be different from that of the program).

+To run the programs on command line the first thing to do is to install npm i or npm install.

 - comicserver -> node server.js
 - comicprogram -> npm start

+Translated with www.DeepL.com/Translator (free version)